 Following a 15-year hiatus, the World Super Championship will return to Indonesia beginning in 2013.

-There is no date set for the Indonesian round of World SBK, but Infront reports it’ll be either in the beginning near the Phillip Island round, or the final round.
+This news arrived after Maurizio Flammini, President of Infront Motor Sports, signed a five-year contract in the presence of Minister Dr. H.R.
+Agung Laksono, who coordinates the work of five different ministries that include the Ministry of Sport, and other leading figures in Indonesia.The track that will host the World Superbike Championship is the Sentul Circuit, which "has its own particular fascination, both due to its natural environment in the middle of a tropical forest, and due to its technical and design features."There is no date set for the Indonesian round of World SBK, but Infront reports it’ll be either in the beginning near the Phillip Island round, or the final round.
 This will be the second consecutive new country on the WSBK calendar following Russia’s entrance into the series this season.
 Maurizio Flammini

 (CEO of Infront Motor Sports) says: "The arrival of the Indonesian round in the Superbike World Championship calendar confirms the growing interest in our series and undoubtedly helps to complete a championship that touches all the world’s motorcycle markets and which continues to offer increasingly significant opportunities for the motorcycle industry, sponsors and media."